 Managing risk is one of the most important things when trading stocks.
-If you don’t manage risk properly, you could end up losing more than you expect and put a dent in your account.
+If you don’t practice good stock risk management, you could end up losing more than you expect and put a dent in your account.
 You never want to do this when trading stocks.
-You need to learn how to reduce risks when trading stocks because it could put you on the road to success.
+You need to learn risk management strategies to reduce risk when trading stocks, because it could put you on the road to success.
 Nearly every successful trader knows how to properly manage risks, and they will look to reduce risks when they’re profitable.
 Now, there are some nuances and strategies to help reduce risk.
-That said, let’s take a look at some ways to reduce risks when trading stocks.
+That said, let’s take a look at some risk control strategies and best practices for day trading risk management.

 How to reduce risks when trading stocks